aws-samples/serverless-patterns/apigw-lambda-opensearch-serverless-nextgen/README.md

 Figure 1 - Architecture

-This pattern creates a REST API backed by three Lambda functions that interact with an OpenSearch Serverless NextGen collection configured for vector search:
+This pattern creates a REST API backed by three AWS Lambda functions that interact with an OpenSearch Serverless NextGen collection configured for vector search:

 1. The client sends an HTTPS request (SigV4-signed) to Amazon API Gateway with IAM authorization.
 2. API Gateway routes the request to the appropriate Lambda function based on path: Search (`POST /search`), Index (`POST /index`), or Delete (`DELETE /documents`).